 In the South Pacific, on a beach or on a sailboat, the sun can quickly turn unprotected skin into so much blistered regret.
 He’s lost count of the times He’s remembered, too late, to reapply sunscreen (or She has reminded Him), or HE even put sufficient quantities on exposed skin, especially his neck, ears, arms and top of his head (thinning hair is a bitch, He admits).
 She on the other hand is a bit obsessive about slathering on the sun goo and covering up – and finding best ways to do that even when it’s hot, which can be a challenge.

-For the 2013 sailing and traveling adventure season, though, We both packed along lightweight friends to help in our fight against sunburn and heat discomfort — ExOfficio’s Sol Cool Men’s Hoody ($75) and Women’s Zippy Long-Sleeve Jacket ($85).
+For a sailing and traveling adventure a number of year ago, we both packed along lightweight friends to help in our fight against sunburn and heat discomfort — ExOfficio’s Sol Cool Men’s Hoody ($75) and Women’s Zippy Long-Sleeve Jacket ($85).

 Made of very lightweight polyester with Spandex and treated with something called Icefil technology that binds Xylitol, a substance found in birch tree and mint gum, to the fabric fiber, the promise from the company was that wearers would feel up to five degrees cooler than when not wearing the shirt.
 Plus, the Sol Cool fabric boasts a UPF 50+ sun protection rating which is the highest level a garment can earn.